tahsin4466/StartASM/README.md

 - labels (Denoted with ' ')
 - comments (Denoted with " ")

-One of the main features of StartASM is its abstraction to reduce barrier of entry.
+One of the main features of StartASM is its abstraction to reduce the barrier of entry.
 This includes:
-- Datatypes (ints, floats, bools, chars, addresses) that eliminates the need to interpret hex directly
+- Datatypes (ints, floats, bools, chars, addresses) that eliminate the need to interpret hex directly
 - A static type system with enforced type safety while allowing users to 'cast' data (interpret the byte sequence differently)
 - Simplified memory model aligned to 32 bits for every datatype
 - Simplified I/O and terminal

 ## Syntax
 StartASM is designed to be as close to plain English as possible.
-The syntax trades away traditional opcode mnemonics used in most ASM's in favor of readable syntax closer to high-level languages.
+The syntax trades away traditional opcode mnemonics used in most ASMs in favor of readable syntax closer to high-level languages.
 This includes the use of full-word instructions, transitional conjunctions to demonstrate operand relationships, and clearly denoted register (`r0`-`r9`), memory (`m<0>`-`m<999999999>`) and instruction memory (`i[0]`-`i[999999999]`) operands.
 For example:

 `move r1 to r2`
 - Denotes the instruction first `move`